Glossary of Common Terms

 Tardive dyskinesia (TD):

-A side effect of antipsychotic medications used to treat schizophrenia and other mental health disorders.
+An abnormal involuntary movement disorder.
+TD can be a side effect of antipsychotic medications used to treat schizophrenia and related disorders.
 TD causes stiff, jerky, uncontrollable movements in the face and body.